stelzinga/MF/MGT_80.Tools.md

 1. Certain combinations have special meaning in Markdown: [...](...) w/o space between ']' and '(' is a URL.
 2. Date Indicator can be considered part of an Objective Measurement e.g. "Check output (daily)".

 The number of spaces *between* components is optional i.e., there could be none or many.
 However, there *cannot be any* space *before* the Status Indicator and their *must* be at least one space after it.
-Note that when using Objective Notation in a *hierarchy* it *is* possible to precede Status with spaces see [### Objective Notation Hierachy].
+Note that when using Objective Notation in a *hierarchy* it *is* possible to precede Status with spaces see [### Objective Notation Hierarchy].
 Only Status and Name are mandatory.

 ###  Objective Notation Status Indicator
 Status is mandatory and uses symbols: